leewoody/cpp-sdk-samples/vision/README.md

-# Sample apps for analyzing facial emotion using Affectiva's Automotive SDK for Linux
+# Sample apps for use with Affectiva's ICS SDK for Linux
 ### face-registration-demo

 This sample demonstrates use of the vision::FaceRegistrar class, getting its input from a video file.
 It analyzes received frames and registers a single face it finds.
 It can also list and remove existing face registrations.

 After building, run the command `./face-registration-demo --help` for information on its command line options.

----
+Note: face recognition functionality is currently available in the ICS SDK 2.2.0 release, but not the ICS 2.2.0 QC release.

 ### frame-detector-webcam-demo

-This sample demonstrates use of the SyncFrameDetector class, getting its input from a webcam.
+This sample demonstrates use of the FrameDetector class, getting its input from a webcam.
 It analyzes received frames and displays the results on screen.

 After building, run the command `./frame-detector-webcam-demo --help` for information on its command line options.